 When the effect disappears, we can reinject this toxin as many times as necessary by respecting an interval between interventions, or three months between two injections.

-Botox is an obviously expensive drug.
+botulina is an obviously expensive drug.
 He is now covered by the RAMQ by a request for exemption by a doctor.
-It is also usually covered by private insurance.
+It is also usually covered by some private insurance plans.

-What are the risks and complications of an intravesical Botox injection?
+What are the risks and complications of botulina injections?